-The University of Colorado College of Nursing enrolls over 800 undergraduate and graduate students.
+The University of Colorado College of Nursing enrolls more than 950 undergraduate and graduate students.

-The college was founded in 1898, and the bachelor’s program was established in 1920.
+The college was founded in 1898, and the bachelor’s program was established in 1920, one of the first west of the Mississippi.
+The master's program began in 1950.
 The college instituted the first nurse practitioner and school nurse programs in the United States in 1965.
-The college has one of the oldest (established 1978) research doctoral programs in the West, and in 2005, the College of Nursing introduced the new doctor of nursing practice (DNP) program.
+The college has one of the oldest (established 1978) research doctoral programs in the West, and in 2005, the College of Nursing became one of the first seven schools in the nation to introduce the new doctor of nursing practice (DNP) program.

 Several programs are involved with Western Interstate Commission for Higher Education (WICHE) and provide in-state tuition for students from qualified states.

-Nursing students are working toward the following degrees: bachelor of science, master of science, doctor of nursing practice and doctor of philosophy.
-Continuing education post master's certificate programs and postdoctoral studies are also available.
+Nursing students are working toward the following degrees: bachelor of science, master of science, doctor of nursing practice or doctor of philosophy.
+Continuing education post-gaduate certificate programs and postdoctoral studies are also available.

 In 2013, the CU College of Nursing celebrated 115 years of contributions in nursing education, practice and research.
 In 2015, the the College celebrated the 50th anniversary of nurse practitioner education, which was first established at CU in 1965.

 For years, the college was located on the University of Colorado Health Sciences Center campus at 9th Avenue and Colorado Blvd. in Denver.
 The college moved to the new University of Colorado Anschutz Medical Campus in Aurora, Colo., in December 2007.